-- Two piece suits are more powerful than a sport jacket and matching or opposite slacks.
+- Two-piece suits are more powerful than a sports jacket and matching or opposite slacks.

 - Slacks are more powerful than Jeans.

-- Button down dress shirts are more powerful than sports shirts.
+- Button-down dress shirts is more powerful than sports shirts.

 - Cuffs and/or embroidered initials are more powerful than plain shirts with buttons and/or no embroidered initials.